 As devices are a tool for learning they will be used when appropriate.
 This will obviously vary depending on the type of learning taking place.

 - Ensure the device meets the specifications as recommended by the school

 - Minimum of 7.5” screen size

-- Hold its charge for a full school day
+- Come to school fully charged and hold its charge for a full school day

 - Noel Leeming and Harvey Norman provide excellent advice and service around BYOD purchasing